Quantum Immortality and Non-Classical Logic: Pathological Distributions Imply the Rejection of the Quantum Immortality Argument

 With the notation from \S\ref{sec:qi} we can state that the probability $P(m)$ of dying within $m$ trials is given by

 for any $m\in\NN$, where $p_k$ is the probability of not dying on trial $k$.
-The key thing here, in contrast to the manner in which the Everett Box is normally described, but in keeping with the more general case which Everett himself allowed for in \cite{ev}, we consider a quantum apparatus which gives varying probabilities at each trial.
-We note that it is not that the probability of death at each trial, $p_k$, cannot be known in advance; after all, in the standard formulation, $p_k=0.5$ for all $k$.
-The restriction is that the observer cannot predict in advance whether she lives or dies on trial $k$, and that her fate is determined purely by the unknowable quantum state of the apparatus.
-We can now state the following theorem. \begin{Thm}[Pathological Immortality Theorem] While classically it is impossible that an observer in an Everett box remains alive as the number of trials tends to infinity, there is a computable probability distribution on the trials such that the probability that the observer is alive after \emph{any} finite number of trials is arbitrarily close to 1. \end{Thm}
+Note that here, in contrast to the manner in which the Everett Box is normally described, but in keeping with the more general case which Everett himself allowed for in \cite{ev}, we consider a quantum apparatus with variable probabilities at each trial.
+The subsequent argument does not depend upon the unknowability in advance of the probability of death at each trial, $1-p_k$; after all, in the standard formulation, $p_k=0.5$ for all $k$.
+Whatever the distribution of values of $p_k$, the observer cannot predict in advance whether she lives or dies on trial $k$, and her fate is determined purely by the unknowable quantum state of the apparatus.
+We can now state the following theorem. \begin{Thm}[Pathological Mortality Theorem] The QIA fails in RUSS. \end{Thm}

+\begin{proof} The QIA relies upon the observer rejecting non-MWI interpretations once $1-P(m)$, the probability of her surviving $m$ trials, drops below some threshold.
+She can always bound the number of trials required to drop below this threshold even if she is ignorant of the distribution of $p_k$.

-\begin{proof} The result follows directly from the proof of the IMT in \cite{mjw}.
-In particular, we place the objects of the IMT and the objects of the Pathological Immortality Theorem (PIT) in one-to-one correspondence as outlined in the following table.
+However, while classically $1-P(m) \to 0$ as the number of trials tends to infinity, there is a computable probability distribution on the trials such that the probability that the observer is alive after \emph{any} finite number of trials is arbitrarily close to 1.
+This follows directly from the proof of the IMT in \cite{mjw}.
+In particular, we place the objects of the IMT and the objects of the Pathological Mortality Theorem (PMT) in one-to-one correspondence as outlined in the following table.